-After we moved to a hillside in a town in New Mexico last year, we developed the habit of watching the ravens in our neighborhood.
+After we moved to a hillside in a town in New Mexico, we developed the habit of watching the ravens in our neighborhood.
 They go by, often in groups, and we watch them settle on trees nearby.

 I knew they were smart but I didn’t realize just how smart.